needle-mirror/com.unity.connect.share/README.md

 - Click menu on the top of editor (_Publish_ > _WebGL Project_).
 - If you are not logged in, you will be instructed to do so.
 - If you have not built the project yet, you will be instructed to do so.
-- You can now upload your project to Unity Connect.
+- You can now upload your project to Unity Play.
 If the upload succeeds, you will be directed to a page where you can edit the name and description of your project before finally publishing it.
 - You can then share the link of your published project so everybody can play the build.

 ## Requirements